 The paper deals with the issues of marginalization of women, their lack of voice, and subjectivity as reflected in the Dalit literature.
 This oppressed group has historically been exploited in Indian society.
 The analysis of the selected texts, namely A Life Less Ordinary (2006) by Baby Halder and The Grip of Change (2002) by P. Sivakami, indicates that along with caste lines, gender too plays a havoc role in mankind.
-"One is not born a woman; rather, one becomes a woman" (Beauvoir 295).
-If one can see women give birth to men, it is men who decide and conclude the living style of women who can be their daughter, sister, wife, or mother.
-This system shrewdly traps the gender roles under the cage.
+"One is not born a woman.
+Rather, one becomes a woman" (Beauvoir 295).
 The position of women is that they bear everything but do nothing and do everything but can utter nothing.
-They are considered as the periphery of the center not because of their number but due to the pre-existed notion of inferiority deeply rooted in the minds of people regarding the Dalit community.
-The illiteracy rate among Dalits is very high because they are devoid of exposure and hardly interested in getting out of their ghettos or shells and are likely to be subjugated in the fields of social, economic, physical, and psychological aspects.
-Few Dalits get new strength, which emerges in the form of many movements and writings.
-It has started challenging and giving a new era to their identity and power, which they already possess.
+They are considered as the periphery of the center not because of their number but due to the pre-existed notion of inferiority deeply rooted in the minds of people regarding Dalit women.
+The illiteracy rate among women is very high because they are devoid of exposure and hardly interested in getting out of their ghettos or shells and are likely to be subjugated socially, economically, physically, and psychologically.

 The term subaltern (refers to woman) depicts the condition of servitude in social, religious, economic, racial, linguistic, political, and cultural dominance.
-It refers to the people who are socially, geographically situated outside the hegemonic power structure that is framed by the high-class people.
+It refers to the people who are socially, and geographically situated outside the hegemonic power structure that is framed by the high-class people.
 The feeble voice of the subaltern is lost in the cacophony of the world's disturbance.
+Gayatri Chakravorty Spivak defined the concept of Subaltern Studies in a broader way.